POP-UP FORM - FEARLESS HOMESCHOOL

 Amazon

 This book is designed to teach your children from the start.
-It uses symbols and bolding with letters to show different sounds, which has been fantastic for a child who needs things pointed out to him.
+It uses symbols and bolding with letters to show different sounds, which is fantastic for children who need things pointed out to them.

 Bob Books